Geetha63/MS-Teams-Scripts/Generic/README.md

 #### Description:
 Assign policy script will work for assigning custom user policies for N no.of users.
-Script has all the avaialble policies to user listed below, please provide the requried input from 1 to 12 to apply the policy.
+Script has all the available policies to user listed below, please provide the required input from 1 to 12 to apply the policy.

                       1- TeamsAppSetupPolicy
                       2- TeamsMeetingPolicy